dueyfinster/cs-thesis/README.md

 ## Installation

 #### Installing on Mac OS X or Linux
-Simply run the script as described below.
+Simply [download the zip file][RepoZip], extract it run the script as described below.
 It will also ensure you have the correct tex distribution installed, if not it will advise to set it in `CSThesis.conf`

 * **Make the install script executable**: `chmod +x install.sh`
 * **Run the script as superuser**: `sudo ./install.sh`